-We must receive shareholder proposals for our 2022 annual meeting by 5 p.m.
-(Eastern time) on December 10, 2021 to consider including them in next year's management information circular.
-Submissions must be in writing and meet the requirements of the Insurance Companies Act (Canada), which you can find online at http://laws-lois.justice.gc.ca.
+We must receive shareholder proposals or nominations under our proxy access policy for our 2023 annual meeting by 5 p.m.
+(Eastern time) on December 16, 2022 to consider including them in next year's management information circular.
+Shareholder proposal submissions must be in writing and meet the requirements of the Insurance Companies Act (Canada), which you can find online at http://laws-lois.justice.gc.ca.
+See page 118 for more information on our proxy access policy.